-The credit score is the first thing a lender uses to decide whether to lend money.
+A lender's credit score is the first thing to decide whether to lend money.
 This score represents the overall credit history of a loan applicant.

 Checking the score helps lenders convince themselves that you are in a good financial position before approving your borrowing request.
 A higher credit score indicates a better chance of getting a credit or loan approval and vice versa.

-Do you think your credit history is less remarkable than it should be?
-Don’t worry.
+Is your credit history less remarkable than it should be?
+Don't worry.
 You have landed at the right place.
 This blog explains the credit score – what it is, why it is vital, how to calculate it, and ways to check and rectify errors in a credit report.

-Additionally, you will learn tips on how to improve your credit score in Australia and become more appealing to lenders when applying for a credit or loan.
+Additionally, you will learn tips on improving your credit score in Australia and becoming more appealing to lenders when applying for a credit or loan.

 1. What Is Credit?